ultravioletrs/cocos/test/manual/docker/README.md

 # install dependencies
 RUN pip install -r requirements.txt

+# command to be run when the docker container is started
+CMD ["python3", "/cocos/lin_reg.py"]
 ```

 Next, run the build command and then save the docker image as a `tar` file.